 The site is currently located in the A-S Agricultural zoning district.
-The proposed project is allowed as a a) The proposed use is allowed as a conditional use in the district for which it is proposed.

-Conditional Use according to Table 2.7-1: Permitted Principal Uses.
+The proposed project is allowed as a Conditional Use according to Table 2.7-1: Permitted Principal Uses.
 A CUP follows the Type 4 Review Procedure found in Section 8.5.9 of the LDC.
 When reviewing a CUP, the Planning Commission is to consider the criteria below, in bold text.
 Staff suggested findings are provided after the criteria, in regular text.